EricFrancis12/ffmpeg-microservice/README.md

    make run
    ```

    The service should now be running at http://localhost:3003 by default.

 ## Usage

-The service accepts input via an HTTP Post request, or as Multipart Form Data.
+The service accepts input via HTTP Post request, or as Multipart Form Data.

-### Input Type 1: HTTP
+### Input Type: HTTP

-#### Stream an input file in the HTTP request body
+#### Stream an input file via HTTP request body

 Use `-i -` if you are sending the input file in the request body: